USDepartmentofLabor/BlackBerry_DOLDataSDK/blackberry_quarrysdk/README.md

-Blackberry-Sample-App
+Blackberry-Sample-App for 9900 series
 =====

-Sample app and documentation for the Blackberry Federal SDK using Quarry API.
+Sample app and documentation for the Blackberry 9900 series Federal SDK using Quarry API.

 Requirements
 -----------